It’s hard to get an unbiased take on lab grown diamonds. Lab grown diamonds have been popping up recently as a new option all over.

 How are lab created diamonds made exactly?

-Get the full story about how these two processes work HERE.
+Get the full story about how HPHT vs CVD processes work.

 How is this different from diamond simulants and synthetics?

 ‘Synthetic diamond’ usually refers to a lab grown diamond.
 And yes lab-created diamonds are ‘real diamonds’.
-They are chemically the same.
+Lab grown diamonds are chemically the same.
 Synthetic doesn’t sound as nice so not used as much.
 A ‘simulant’ usually refers to something like a moissanite or cubic zirconia.
-These are not chemically diamonds, but are designed to look like a real diamond - but are easily identified by professionals as fakes.
+These are not chemically diamonds, but are designed to look like real diamonds - but are easily identified by professionals as fakes.

 Does GIA certify lab grown diamonds?

-They sure do!
-The reports look different than the natural ones (aren't they so pretty?), but that's so people don't get them mixed up.
-The grading process is exactly the same and the report still contains all of the same information that you see on a natural diamond report.
-Lab grown diamond reports are only available electronically though (way to go GIA for being more eco-friendly), which means you will not get a physical copy of the report when you order a lab grown diamond that has been graded by GIA.
+GIA does certify lab grown diamonds, however the reports look different than the natural ones (aren't they so pretty?), but that's so people don't get them mixed up.
+The grading process is exactly the same, and the report still contains all of the same information that you see on a natural diamond report.
+Lab grown diamond reports are only available electronically (way to go GIA for being more eco-friendly), which means you will not get a physical copy of the report when you order a lab grown diamond that has been graded by GIA.
 You can access the report via their report check function online.

 In our opinion, three things matter when deciding between a natural, mined diamond and lab created diamond: